 One should begin at the beginning; that is, pray with attention and reverence, with the purpose of repentance, taking care only that these three qualities be continually present with the prayer....
 In particular, most scrupulous care should be taken to establish morals in accordance with the teachings of the Gospels....
-Only upon morality brought into good accord with the Gospel commandments ... can the immaterial temple of God-pleasing prayer be built.
+Only upon morality accord into good with the Gospel brought commandments ... can the immaterial temple of Godpleasing prayer be built.
 A house built upon sand is labor in vain-sand is easy morality that can be shaken (1:225-226).